-For patients who developed events related to hepatic toxicity including abnormal hepatic function test values, assess the occurrence status and the differences in patient background, dose, etc. between patients who can continuously receive treatment with this product and patients who must discontinue treatment with this product.
+For patients who developed events related to hepatic toxicity including abnormal hepatic function test values, assess the occurrence status and the differences in patient background, dose, etc. between patients who can be continuously administered this product and patients who must be discontinued administration of this product.